Gates: Intelligence underestimated Chinese stealth progress

 Some military experts have questioned whether the plane in the images has stealth capability.
 Its angled tail fins resemble U.S. stealth aircraft, but the plane appears much larger than advanced, or fifth-generation, fighters.

-The aircraft has rekindled debate about Gates’ controversial 2009 decision to end production of the most advanced U.S. fighter ever built, the stealth F-22 Raptor, and slow purchases of the F-35.
+The aircraft has rekindled debate about Gates’ controversial 2009 decision to end production of the most advanced U.S. fighter ever built, the stealthy F-22 Raptor, and slow purchases of the F-35.
 Critics point to China’s long-known race for stealth aircraft as a threat to U.S. air superiority.
 But Gates, at the time, said China would not have advanced-generation fighters for another decade and the realistic chances of an air-to-air war with other nations did not trump the hardware needs for fighting in Afghanistan in Iraq.

 “I never said that — as somebody quoted me — that their stealth aircraft didn’t matter,” Gates said Saturday.
 “What I said was that in 2020 or 2025 that there would still be a vast disparity in the number of deployed fifth-generation aircraft that the United States had compared to anybody else in the world.
 And I continue to stand by that statement.”